FedDebug: Systematic Debugging for Federated Learning Applications: Evaluation

-\textbf{\textit{Federated Learning Experimental Settings.}} Prior FL literature~\cite{caldas2018leaf, li2022federated} establishes two data distribution strategies among FL clients: IID (independent and identically distributed data), and Non-IID (non-independent and identically distributed data) ~\cite{li2022federated}.
+{\textit{\textbf{Federated Learning Experimental Settings.}}} Prior FL literature~\cite{caldas2018leaf, li2022federated} establishes two data distribution strategies among FL clients: IID (independent and identically distributed data) and Non-IID (non-independent and identically distributed data).
 For Non-IID, we use the quantity base imbalance~\cite{li2022federated} where clients have an unequal quantity of data, and the class distribution is random.
 In IID, the clients receive the same quantity of data.
 None of the clients share the same data points in both settings.
-We simulate FL with varying quantities of clients, ranging from 10 to 400 clients.
+We simulate FL with a varying number of clients, ranging from 10 to 400 clients, in each FL training round.
+In practice, even with millions of clients, only a subset (in the order of hundreds) is selected in a round.
+Therefore, our experiment settings are representative of real-world FL deployments~\cite{li2022federated, mcmahan2017communication, wang2020tackling, avdiukhin2021federated, bonawitz2019towards, 45648}.

-\textbf{\textit{Fault Injection.}} Since there is no existing FL benchmark with faulty clients, \tool adopts a standard noisy labels approach from prior machine learning literature to inject a faulty client into experiments~\cite{yao2018deep, jiang2020beyond, li2021learning, frenay2013classification, hendrycks2018using}.
+{\textit{\textbf{Fault Injection.}}} Since there is no existing FL benchmark with faulty clients, \tool adopts a standard noisy labels approach from prior machine learning literature to inject a faulty client in our experiments~\cite{yao2018deep, jiang2020beyond, li2021learning, frenay2013classification, hendrycks2018using}.
 Similar to prior work~\cite{ma2018dimensionality, ghosh2017robust, li2020dividemix}, we arbitrarily add noise by changing training data labels (\eg changing label \say{bird} to \say{cat}).
 When such a client's model is merged with the global model, the global model's performance (\eg accuracy) deteriorates.
-We define different strengths of noise with a {\em noise rate} that controls the amount of labels modified in a faulty client.
-Noise rate is defined as a ratio between changed labels and original labels ($change\ labels/original\ labels$).
+We define different strengths of a fault with a {\em noise rate} that controls the number of labels modified in a faulty client.
+Noise rate is defined as a ratio between changed labels and original labels ({\em changed-labels/original-labels}).